anneleonore/llms-influence-tactics/README.md

 ### Dependencies

 ## Prompting
 We used one-shot and few-shot prompting to test the models' ability to identify influence tactics in negotiation dialogue.
 We provided different levels of contextual information to assess model performance.
+See examples of zero-shot and few-shot prompts here:
+- Zero-shot prompting instruction
+- Few-shot prompting instruction

 ## LLMs
 We compared the performance of four open-source LLms: